 Relieving Pain & Restoring Smiles

-Should you or a loved one find yourselves in need of immediate dental care, just give the Plano dental office of Robert E. Weygandt, DDS a call.
+Should you or a loved one find yourselves in need of immediate dental care, just give the Plano dental office of Dr. Danice Nelsen Couch a call.
 With over 30 years of experience in dentistry and a team of professionals with numerous members who have over 20, we’ll know how to help in almost any emergency dentistry situation.
 If you’re in pain, don’t hesitate to contact us!
 We always do whatever we can to see emergency patients the same day that they call in because if someone is in pain, they shouldn’t be left to wait!

 How to Handle Common Dental Emergencies